 How to Build a High-Performance Project Team

 Project teams do not spontaneously emerge as productive, high-performance groups.
-Rather, they are the output of the deliberate actions of the leaders and team members to create and reinforce an environment where the right behaviors flourish and the wrong behaviors die of oxygen deprivation.
+Rather, they are the output of the deliberate actions of the leaders and team members to create and reinforce an environment where the right behaviors flourish, and the wrong behaviors die of oxygen deprivation.

 In this article, we explore the challenges of poor performing project teams as well as the approaches that top team leaders and project managers employ to move beyond Tuckman’s forming and storming stages to one that emphasizes performing.
 Fair warning: there is no magical list of “do these things, and a great team will emerge.”
 It is hard work that requires the application of both the science behind group performance and the art of leading others.